Promoting British Values

 Tolerance of Difference:

 This is achieved through enhancing pupils understanding of their own and others needs and impressing upon them that they belong; to the Ditton Park Academy community; to their local community and their world community.
-We celebrate and embrace difference through celebration of achievements, developing understanding of students’ place in a culturally diverse society.
+We celebrate and embrace difference through celebration of achievements, developing an understanding of students’ place in a culturally diverse society.
 We do this by giving them opportunities to experience such diversity through working with visitors from a range of cultures and belief systems.
 PSHE learning involving prejudices and prejudice-based bullying are routine and 1:1 work following any incidents reinforce this learning.
 Feedback from pupils following PSHE modules on community cohesion is very positive.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.

-Nick Caulfield, Principal
+Nick Caulfield, Executive Principal